EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 # Statement of need

-Historically, SEA has analyzed the ECCs of individual countries, starting with primary and final stage data from the [IEA](https://www.iea.org/data-and-statistics/data-product/world-energy-balances)'s world energy balances, using a large number of linked spreadsheets, with data in varying and inconsistent formats [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
+Historically, societal exergy analysts have analyzed the ECCs of individual countries using a large number of linked spreadsheets, starting with primary and final stage data from the [IEA](https://www.iea.org/data-and-statistics/data-product/world-energy-balances)'s world energy balances
+[@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
+Data were in varying and inconsistent formats.
 The authors of this paper and others in the field wanted to expand SEA to cover all countries, but the spreadsheet approach to data analysis was deemed not scalable.
-We created a suite of `R` packages to provide scalable SEA for every country in the world.
+We created a suite of `R` packages to create a database of PFU data (the PFU Database) for all countries in the world from 1960--2020.
+The packages enable, for the first time, scalable SEA.
 This paper describes the design of those packages and demonstrates briefly their use.